~~~~~~~~~ ANNIE MALONE ~~~~~~~~~

 Freeman Institute Black History Collection

-Malone called it Poro, a West African secret society located throughout Liberia and Sierra Leone.
-There also some elements of the term that indicate beauty.
+Malone called it Poro, a West African (Mende) male secret or devotional society -- an organization located throughout Liberia and Sierra Leone dedicated to disciplining and enhancing the body spiritually and physically.
+There were some elements of the term that seem to indicate beauty.
+Even though it was not in vogue during that era, Annie wanted to connect her "Poro Agents" to their African roots and this was her way of doing that.
 She and her assistants sold her unique brand of hair care products door to door.

 Vintage photo of graduation class with Annie Malone in the center (back row, with glasses)